 - Gains supports during the transition from the program to a community based work experience.

-Peer Advocacy: Peer Advocates are people who are role models that have “lived experience” and prove recovery is possible.
+Peer Advocacy: Peer Specialists are people who are role models that have “lived experience” and prove recovery is possible.
 Peers are there to support clients so that they do not feel alone.
 Advocates work individually with people to meet their self-defined recovery goals by: providing information on available services and choices, while having an under-standing of mental health issues from a peer perspective.

-Goals: Peer Advocates can help clients identify and remove barriers to their recovery enhancing the quality and security of their lives.
+Goals: Peer Specialists can help clients identify and remove barriers to their recovery enhancing the quality and security of their lives.
 The Peer program can assist with skill development that help guide people toward an independent life they chose to achieve.

-Peer Advocates Can:
+Peer Specialists Can:

 - Attend an appointment with a client (Doctor, DSS, Service Provider, etc.)